If you got sued and lost all of your assets,

 The Fifth Level — Foreign Asset Protection Trusts

 Offshore asset protection trusts take asset protection planning to another level.
 This step is expensive and complex, but for many it offers the ultimate protection because the trustee (not your money) is offshore…meaning the trustee is located in a jurisdiction over which U.S. courts have no jurisdiction.

-Call us today at 850-438-9647 to schedule a free consultation to discuss an asset protection plan for you and your family.
+Contact us today to schedule a free consultation to discuss an asset protection plan for you and your family.